 Interest rate risk is not material as the durations of the liabilities and their covering assets are almost matched.
 The duration gap is monitored on a regular basis in the risk management system.
-Moreover, the interest rate risk exposure is mitigated given two financial reinsurance treaties covering 19% of non unit-linked technical provisions.

-The currency risk resulting from the international framework the Company is working in amounts to EUR 14.4 million.
-The currency risk capital is kept at a low level given the asset/liability currency matching in the Company's investment policy, limiting the net exposure in non EUR currencies for non unit-linked contracts.
+The currency risk resulting from the international framework the Company is working in amounts to EUR 13.7 million.
+The currency risk capital is kept at a low level given the asset/ liability currency matching in the Company's investment policy, limiting the net exposure in non EUR currencies for non unit-linked contracts.
 Unit-linked contracts also contribute to the currency risk.